 - Constant Vigilance: Cardiac tamponade is a life-threatening complication that requires immediate recognition and intervention.

-- Other Signs: Narrowed pulse pressure, decreased urine output, cool extremities, altered mental status (signs of decreased perfusion).
+- Other Signs: Pulsus Paradoxus, Tachycardia, narrowed pulse pressure, decreased urine output, cool extremities, altered mental status.

-- Colchicine: An anti-inflammatory agent that works by inhibiting microtubule assembly, reducing inflammation.
-It is increasingly used as first-line therapy or in combination with NSAIDs, and is particularly effective in preventing recurrence.
+- Colchicine: An anti-inflammatory agent increasingly used as first-line therapy or in combination with NSAIDs.
+Do not take with grapefruit juice.

-- Corticosteroids: Such as Prednisone.
-Reserved for patients who do not respond to NSAIDs/Colchicine, have contraindications to them, or have specific etiologies (e.g., autoimmune).
+- Corticosteroids (e.g., Prednisone): Reserved for patients who do not respond to NSAIDs/Colchicine or have specific etiologies.
+Taper slowly.

 These patients require more intensive monitoring and often invasive procedures.